patrickfinke/patrickfinke.github.io/index.md

 - Introduction to Machine Learning (Spring 2022 at Utrecht University)
 - Introduction to Probability and Statistics (Fall 2021 at Utrecht University)
 - Analysis (Spring 2021 at Utrecht University)
+- Algorithms and Data Structures (Spring 2016 at RWTH Aachen University)

 ## Theses